Online first impressions are incredibly important, so make your first blog post count! Here are some tips for crafting a memorable first blog post.

 Once you have your blog post written, don’t head off so quickly.
 You can take a break before your proofread but don’t hit publish.
 It’s better to let it stay there for a couple of days than to push the publish button before you proofread it.

 If you don’t have too much confidence in your grammar skills, you can use a tool called Grammarly that will spot any grammar errors in your text.
-Make sure you read it over yourself as well because there are some cases that this tool doesn’t understand what you’re trying to say and doesn’t get it right.
+Make sure you read it over yourself as well because there are some cases that this tool that doesn’t understand what you’re trying to say and doesn’t get it right.

 Have a friend read over your content or listen to you read it out loud if you want to make extra sure that you’ve gotten all errors out of your blog post.